Laurette Taylor: Stage work

-Motion pictures
+Movies

 Taylor planned to make her film debut in Peg o' My Heart, but the film version of the hit play was coveted by nearly every screen actress, including Mary Pickford, who made an offer considerably in excess of the highest amount ever paid for the picture rights to a play or story.
 The rights to the film were coveted because of the production's established popularity.
-Almost any actress in the famous role would be assured of a resounding success; however, Taylor doggedly clung to the movie rights for her own use, should she ever commit to appearing in a film.
+Almost any actress in the famous role was assured of a resounding success; however, Taylor clung to the movie rights if she decided to appear in a film.
 It took years for the play to be filmed and released.
-King Vidor remembered in his autobiography, A Tree Is A Tree:"I soon landed a job at the old Metro studio on Romaine Street—the assignment: to direct Laurette Taylor in Peg O' My Heart.
+King Vidor remembered in his autobiography A Tree Is a Tree:"I soon landed a job at the old Metro studio on Romaine Street—the assignment: to direct Laurette Taylor in Peg O' My Heart.
 Although I had never seen Miss Taylor, her name carried with it a certain magic to my young ears."The play was considerably expanded for the film version, and the final production was an immediate success with audiences.
-Taylor went on to make another adaptation of one of her stage successes, Happiness, and then a third and final film for MGM, One Night in Rome.
+Taylor made Happiness, and then One Night in Rome.

-She never appeared in another film, although David O. Selznick did invite her to film a sound test for a role in his 1938 film The Young in Heart, which Taylor did, but she declined the part and actress Minnie Dupree was cast.
-(The sound film test exists and has been shown on TV from time to time).
-In preparing interviews for what became Broadway: The Golden Age, Rick McKay asked each person who had influenced him or her the most", and time and time again Laurette Taylor's name was mentioned.
-McKay ended up devoting an entire section to Taylor, and it includes a section on her 1938 screen test.
+She never appeared in another film, but David O. Selznick did invite her to film a sound test for a role in his 1938 film The Young in Heart, which Taylor did, but she declined the part and actress Minnie Dupree was cast.
+(The test exists and has been shown on TV from time to time).
+In preparing interviews for what became Broadway: The Golden Age, Rick McKay asked each person who had influenced him or her the most", and Laurette Taylor's name often was mentioned.
+McKay devoted an entire section to Taylor, and it includes a section on her 1938 screen test.